jeyaprakashrajagopal/Automatic-Rubiks-Cube-Detection-And-Recognition/README.md

 Surface rotation
 Color cell recognition

-Cons: The lighting conditions are defined.
+Cons: The lighting conditions are not defined.